zoitsa/dotfiles/README.md

-Peter's Dotfiles
+Zoe's Dotfiles
 ===============

 A home for my dot files.
 I use thoughtbot's [rcm](https://github.com/thoughtbot/rcm) to install/update the files

 CAUTION
 -------
 Currently there is an issue with the `zshrc` that will cause your system to go wonky.
 Like, vim won't work.
 When prompted to overwrite your `zshrc` the answer is `n` for no.

 Install
 -------